-Kafunta's central area is impressively built around a wild mango tree overlooking floodplain to the river beyond.
+Kafunta's central area is impressively built around a wild mango tree overlooking the floodplain to the river beyond.
 Reclaimed tree trunks hold up the huge thatched roof and natural tones are used throughout.
 The effect is a pleasant safari feel: not too fancy, but stylish in its simplicity.

 One half of this structure houses a bar-lounge, with high wooden stools propped up at the bar and a fridge stocked with soft and alcoholic drinks.
 The other side is where meals are taken, when it is too hot (or cold!) to be outside.
 There's lots of space at the front, too, furnished with armchairs and tables, while adjacent is a small swimming pool.
 A particularly quirky feature is a natural hot tub supplied by water from a local hot spring.

 Extending out over the floodplain, a vast wooden deck makes a lovely spot for breakfast or for dining out under the stars, weather permitting.
-Rather more unexpected, however, is Kafunta's hide, hidden beneath the deck and overlooking the plain, which is floodlit at night.
-There's a second viewing deck, too, high up in a tree looking across to the river, a perfect spot for wildlife watching wildlife during the day or – on request – for a private meal.
+Rather more unexpected, however, is Kafunta's hide, secreted beneath the deck and overlooking the plain, which is floodlit at night.
+There's a second viewing deck, too, high up in a tree looking across to the river, a perfect spot for watching wildlife during the day or – on request – for a private meal.
 And if you're just after some rest and relaxation, the camp has its own spa, a simple rondavel where massages are on offer.

-Our viewKafunta is an affordable, friendly lodge, with dedicated staff, many of whom have been there a long time.
+Kafunta is an affordable, friendly lodge, with dedicated staff, many of whom have been there a long time.
 The food is good, the guiding excellent and the location very attractive.
 Its recent upgrade has also smartened the main areas and rooms quite significantly.
-As a result we now consider it very good value for money.
+Though it's larger, and in a potentially busier area, we think it's a great option combining good guiding and food with value for money.

 Food & drink